Measurement of electroweak $Z(\nu\bar{\nu})\gamma jj$ production and limits on anomalous quartic gauge couplings in $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Systematic uncertainties

 The signal selection uses a boosted decision tree (BDT).
 The signal-to-background ratio is expected to increase at high values of the BDT classifier as is described in Section~\ref{sec:sig_extraction}.
 The effect of the theoretical systematic uncertainties on the $Z(\nu\bar{\nu})\gamma jj$ EWK and $Z(\nu\bar{\nu})\gamma jj$ QCD processes, versus BDT classifier response, is shown in \Fig{\ref{fig:theorySystEffect}}.

-The interference between the $Z(\nu\bar{\nu})\gamma jj$ EWK signal and QCD background is not included as a part of the electroweak signal in the fit.
+The yield of the interference between the $Z(\nu\bar{\nu})\gamma jj$ EWK signal and QCD background is estimated to be small (5.8\% of the total signal yield in the SR) so it is not included as a part of the electroweak signal in the fit.
 Instead, the signal is represented by the pure electroweak process, and the directly generated interference contribution is taken as an extra signal uncertainty.

 Additional uncertainties related to data-driven background estimates are also considered.
 Systematic uncertainties are assigned to the normalisation of the backgrounds from \etogam{} misidentification, \jtogam{} misidentification, incorrect \met{} measurement, and the combination of a $Z$ boson and a photon from different $pp$ collisions (pile-up background), with values corresponding to those described in \Sect{\ref{sec:bkg_est}}.